Japantown, San Francisco: Festivals

 San Francisco's Japantown celebrates two major festivals every year: The Northern California Cherry Blossom Festival (held for two weekends every April), and the Nihonmachi Street Fair, held one weekend in the month of August.

 The Cherry Blossom Festival takes place over the course of two weekends.
 During the first weekend, the Northern California Cherry Blossom Queen Program takes place at the Kabuki Theatre, where women of Japanese/Japanese-American descent are chosen to represent, learn about, and serve their community.
 During the Sunday parade, the queen and princesses are presented on a float.

 Government and infrastructure

 The San Francisco Police Department Northern Station serves Japantown.

 Education

 The area is within the San Francisco Unified School District.
 Rosa Parks Elementary School is located near Japantown.
 It houses the Japanese Bilingual Bicultural Program (JBBP).
-In the winter of 2005 Rosa Parks had 233 students, which filled less than half of the school.
+In the winter of 2005 Rosa Parks had 245 students, which filled less than half of the school.
 That winter, SFUSD proposed closing the school and merging it with another elementary school.
 Parents protested in favor of keeping the school open.
 SFUSD moved the Japanese Bilingual Bicultural Program into Rosa Parks.
 As of November 2006, almost half of the students in the regular Rosa Parks program are African-American and one-third of the students in the JBBP program are Japanese.

+Notable buildings

+Between 1960 until 1980, the San Francisco Redevelopment Agency purchased many Victorian properties, and relocated them within the Western Addition neighborhood (and specifically in Japantown) due to re-zoning.
+Most of these houses were constructed with local Redwood lumber.